 Remote employees enjoy the convenience that comes with working offsite.
 However, beyond the pros of working from home, the main concern is getting the job done.
 Distractions, poor time management, and lack of communication can get in the way of a successful remote career.
 The tips below will help you succeed in working remotely.

-- Communicate clearly and effectively.
+- Communicate clearly and respond efficiently.
 Communication is key to succeeding as a remote worker.
-Since there will be little or no personal interaction, you should ensure that you communicate clearly and adequately with employers and coworkers.
+Since there will be little or no personal interaction, you should ensure that you communicate clearly and adequately with employers and coworkers, from the CEO to project managers to peers on your own team.
 Make sure you convey your message effectively to aid understanding by calls, texts, or emails.

 - Manage your time properly.
 Time management is crucial for remote workers.
 You have to create a daily schedule that will let you work for the required number of hours.
 Set office hours and follow them.